alejandrocarrasco/angular-failed-requests/README.md

 Installation
 ------------
-Add "ngCookies" and "failedRequestsManager" to your app modules list:
+Add "ngCookies" and "failedRequestsManager" to your app modules list, and corresponding scripts to your HTML:
 ```
 angular.module('MyApp', [ ... , 'FailedRequestsHandler', 'ngCookies' ])